Millennials make up a substantial pool of buyers in the digital age and have specific tastes when it comes to how they want to be treated.

 Customers Spend More for Better Service

 It’s proven that customers will pay more for an inferior product even if they know the product is subpar.
 In fact, 73% of customers say they are willing to pay more if they love your brand.
-This allows you to reprioritize capital to support revenue-generating activities.
+This will allow you to reprioritize capital to support revenue-generating activities.

 This isn’t permission to create a substandard product.
 What it actually shows is that customers value their time and experiences and are willing to pay more for them.